WP Engine’s Advanced Network

 Alternatively, the advanced network also has two A records available, similar to our Global Edge Security (GES) feature.
 If you choose to point DNS using the A record method, it is ideal to use two A records.

 The advanced network DNS can successfully be configured using either A record shown.
 However, we highly recommend configuring your DNS using both A records to ensure you are able to take full advantage of our Cloudflare load balancing configuration.

-Correctly configured records for advanced network using A records will look like the following:
+Correctly configured A records for advanced network will look like the following example:

 That’s it!
 Once your records have been updated with your DNS host you will have successfully enabled the advanced network.

 A Cloudflare SSL will be issued after the DNS has been verified.
 This process may take a few minutes.

 If you have questions, or run into an issue, please reach out to our Support team at any time.

 Cache and CDN

 The advanced network utilizes Cloudflare’s CDN and caching at a DNS level.
 If you are utilizing WP Engine’s basic CDN offering with MaxCDN it will no longer be used when switching to the advanced network.